Michael Pittman Jr. Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 Matchup vs. Houston

-- Pittman has averaged 32.5 receiving yards per game in his two career matchups against the Texans, 27.0 fewer than his over/under for Sunday's game.
+- Pittman's 32.5 receiving yards per game in his two matchups against the Texans are 32.0 fewer than his over/under for Sunday's game.

-- This week Pittman will face the NFL's 15th-ranked pass defense (267.2 yards allowed per game).
+- The 267.2 passing yards the Texans yield per game makes them the NFL's 15th-ranked pass defense this season.

-- The Texans have given up seven passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.
+- The Texans have surrendered seven touchdowns through the air (1.4 per game).
+They are 10th in the NFL in that category.

 Recent Performances

-- Pittman put together an 89-yard performance against the Ravens last week on six catches while being targeted seven times and scoring one touchdown.
+- In last week's game against the Ravens, Pittman was targeted seven times and recorded six catches for 89 yards and scored one touchdown.

-- Over his last three games, Pittman's 27 targets have resulted in 18 catches for 216 yards (72.0 ypg) and one touchdown.
+- Pittman's 18 receptions (27 targets) have netted him 216 yards (72.0 ypg) and one touchdown during his last three games.

 Pittman's Indianapolis Teammates